Cartesian double theories: A double-categorical framework for categorical doctrines: Double categories of models

 \begin{corollary} For each of the following simple theories, span-valued models are the objects of a double category of lax transformations, modules and modulations: \begin{enumerate} \item categories (\cref{th:unit-theory}), functors (\cref{th:walking-arrow}), transformations (\cref{th:special-cell}); \item adjunctions (\cref{th:adjunctions}), monads (\cref{th:monad}), Frobenius monads (\cref{th:frob-monad}). \end{enumerate} \end{corollary}

 Multimodulations, like modulations, require no extra conditions in the presence of finite products.
 We omit a precise statement and proceed directly to:

-\begin{corollary}[Virtual double category of cartesian lax functors] For any cartesian double categories $\dbl{D}$ and $\dbl{E}$, there is a unital virtual double category $\vCartLaxFun_\ell(\dbl{D},\dbl{E})$ whose objects are cartesian lax functors $\dbl{D} \to \dbl{E}$, arrows are cartesian lax natural transformations, proarrows are cartesian modules, and multicells are multimodulations. \end{corollary} \begin{proof} This corollary follows directly from the previous \cref{thm:lax-functor-vdbl-category} since we have already observed that cartesian lax transformations are closed under composition and identity modules $\id_F$ are plainly cartesian whenever $F$ is. \end{proof}
+\begin{corollary}[Virtual double category of cartesian lax functors] For any cartesian double categories $\dbl{D}$ and $\dbl{E}$, there is a unital virtual double category $\vCartLaxFun_\ell(\dbl{D},\dbl{E})$ whose objects are cartesian lax functors $\dbl{D} \to \dbl{E}$, arrows are cartesian lax natural transformations, proarrows are cartesian modules, and multicells are multimodulations.

+Similarly, there are unital virtual double categories $\vCartLaxFun_c(\dbl{D},\dbl{E})$ and $\vCartLaxFun_\pseudo(\dbl{D},\dbl{E})$ whose arrows are cartesian oplax transformations and cartesian pseudo transformations, respectively. \end{corollary} \begin{proof} This corollary follows directly from the previous \cref{thm:lax-functor-vdbl-category} since we have already observed that cartesian lax transformations are closed under composition, and identity modules $\id_F$ are plainly cartesian whenever $F$ is. \end{proof}

 \begin{corollary} For any cartesian 2-category $\dbl{A}$ and cartesian double category $\dbl{E}$, the virtual double category $\vCartLaxFun_{\ell,u}(\VerDbl(\bicat{A}),\dbl{E})$ is representable as a double category. \end{corollary} \begin{proof} It needs to be seen that cartesian modules are closed under external composition as defined in the proof of \cref{prop:lax-func-form-double-category}.
 Let $M\colon F\proto G$ and $N\colon G\proto H$ be cartesian modules between cartesian unitary lax functors $F,G,H\colon \VerDbl(\bicat{A})\to \dbl{E}$.
 We need to check the one condition of \cref{def:cartesian-module}, namely, that the cell